 World’s 20th Female Executive President comes from Sri Lanka – Chandrika Bandaranaike.

-In conclusion what becomes clear is the outstanding place Sri Lankan culture enjoys with its unique identity in the area of global cultures.
+In conclusion, what becomes clear is the unique place Sri Lankan culture enjoys with its unique identity in the area of global cultures.

-With a history dating back to 2000 years or more we Sri Lankans have been able to impress upon the international community with our dynamic culture.
+With a history dating back to 2000 years or more, we Sri Lankans have been able to impress upon the international community with a dynamic culture.

 More Sri Lankan Travel Blogs Here!